 As cat owners, it’s important that we know as much as possible about our felines in order to ensure their health and safety, but there isn’t a whole lot of information out there about feline dental health!
 We drove home the need for annual visits to the vet for teeth cleaning, and if you’re a really intrepid cat owner, then be sure to clean your cat’s teeth at home.

 Keep in mind that when buying dental products for your cat, you want to see the VOHC seal on the packaging.
-This means that the product is approved by the Veterinary Oral Health Council, and you can even check their website for product suggestions and other important facts you should know.
+This means that the Veterinary Oral Health Council approves the product, and you can even check their website for product suggestions and other important facts you should know.

-Essentially, when you know as much as you can, look inside that mouth from time to time, and understand the red flags, then there’s a good chance that your cat is going to keep their teeth for life!
-The same cannot be said for you, unfortunately, especially when you eat a diet of processed foods and sugars.
+Essentially, when you know as much as you can, look inside that mouth from time to time, and understand the red flags, there’s a good chance that your cat will keep their teeth for life!
+Unfortunately, the same cannot be said for you, especially when you eat processed foods and sugars.